What you need to know about nbn™

 What are the monthly nbn fees & costs?

-Your monthly nbn costs will depend on the package or plan you sign up for, with Dodo currently offering three unlimited data nbn plans:
+Your monthly nbn costs will depend on the package or plan you sign up for, with Dodo currently offering four unlimited data nbn plans:

 - nbn25 - minimum monthly cost from $65 /month

 - nbn50 - minimum monthly cost from $75 /month